travelster/DBGallery/fundamentals/sharing.md

 - Suspend shares (similar to expire but can be turned back on).
 - See the number of times the share has been opened.
 - View the number of images in the share.
+- Delete the share: You may delete a share after it has been created.
+This is especially useful if you've sent out a link with a mistake, or you want to later add or remove an image.
+You may delete the share and create a new one with the same name.
+Because the URL will have the same name, when the URL previously sent is clicked it will open the new share.
 - Find previous shares by sorting by when the share was created, its name, expiration date, and more.

 If logged in as an administrator, shares activity will be shown for all users.
 When logged in as an individual user, share activity for that use only will be displayed.